ABUTTING SEGMENT BOUNDARIES (ASBs)

 explain, 'abutting

-segment boundaries' or ASBs are a further type
+segment boundaries' or ASBs are a type of segment boundary

 2 such cases